-Soon a Web site without moving pictures will be old hat, so what should
+Soon a Web site without moving pictures will be old hat, so what should we expect?

 The number of Net users is increasing daily, and surfers are becoming ever more worldly in their tastes.
 Where once the mere existence of a Web site you could call up via a telephone line was enough to amaze and astound, now sites have to be far more tempting.